djeada/Vtk-Examples/notes/03_input_and_output.md

 Third-party formats are where interoperability lives.
 You use these when your data is coming from (or going to) other ecosystems, CAD tools, 3D modeling software, printing pipelines, or simulation packages.
 The catch is that each format has its own “personality.”
 Some are geometry-only, some carry materials, some are loose about units, and some ignore advanced attributes.

-**Do:** choose third-party formats when you need compatibility with external tools.
+**Do** choose third-party formats when you need compatibility with external tools.
-**Don’t:** assume they preserve VTK-specific richness (like arbitrary point/cell arrays) unless you’ve verified it.
+**Don’t** assume they preserve VTK-specific richness (like arbitrary point/cell arrays) unless you’ve verified it.

 Example (STL):